- United States Government Resources (This includes links to various mining, minerals and other government resources.)

 - Carrara Marble Quarries in Italy – How to Tour the Marble Quarries of Carrara, by James Martin, Guide to Europe Travel. (“How to do a self-drive tour of the Carrara marble quarries.
 An illustrated virtual guided tour of some of Carrara’s most famous marble quarries, souvenir shops, and museum,” by James Martin.)

 - More information on the Carrara marble quarries can be obtained on the Marble Museum and Cultural Heritage of Carrara City web site.

 - Columbia – Bell Marble Quarry, in Columbia, Tuolumne County – Photographic Tour of the Bell Marble Quarry.
 (These photographs were taken July 1998.)

 - Columbia Marble Quarry, Columbia, Tuolumne County, California – Photographic Tour of one of the historic Columbia marble quarries.
 (These photographs were taken July 1998.)

 - “Concerning Building Stones” (June 1890) (This article describes: rock face, pointed face, aze-hammered face, patent hammered, bush hammered, square drove, tooth chiseled, sawed face, fine sand finish, pumice finish, polished surface, and includes a few diagrams of some of these faces.)
 The Manufacture and Builder, Vol. 22, Issue 6, June 1890, pgs.
 129-130.
-(Article in digital images viewed at American Memory, Library of Congress.)
+(Article in digital images viewed at the Hathi Trust Digital Library.)

 - Cornwall, England – “Lamorna Cove,” in The Illustrated London News, March 8, 1873, pp. 233-234.
 (Another article in this section of the magazine is: “The Kaieteur Fall, Guiana,” in what was British Guiana, pp. 234.)